Zhang-pchao/N2BubbleIon/README.md

-Effects of hydroniums and hydroxides on stability of nitrogen nanobubbles
+Hydroxide and hydronium ions modulate the dynamic evolution of nitrogen nanobubbles in water [Under review]